Notice of 2020 Annual General Meeting of Axfood Aktiebolag

 Point 1 – AGM Chairman

-Axfood’s Nominating Committee ahead of the 2019 Annual General Meeting consists of Caroline Berg (committee chair, Axel Johnson Aktiebolag), Liza Jonson (Swedbank Robur funds), Rune Selmar (ODIN funds) and Johan Strandberg (SEB funds).
+Axfood’s Nominating Committee ahead of the 2020 Annual General Meeting consists of Caroline Berg (committee chair, Axel Johnson Aktiebolag), Joachim Spetz (Swedbank Robur Fonder), Johan Strandberg (SEB Fonder) and Jan Särlvik (Nordea Investment Funds).
 In addition, Mia Brunell Livfors, Chairman of the Board of Axfood, is a co-opted committee member.

 The Nominating Committee proposes Mia Brunell Livfors to serve as chairman to preside over the Annual General Meeting.

-The Board of Directors recommends that the 2019 Annual General Meeting resolve in favour of payment of a dividend of SEK 7.00 per share, and that the record date for entitlement to the dividend shall be Monday, 25 March 2019.
-Given the proposed record date, dividends are expected to be paid out via Euroclear Sweden AB on Thursday, 28 March 2019.
-The last day for trading in the Company’s stock including the right to the dividend is Thursday, 21 March 2019.
+The Board of Directors recommends that the 2020 Annual General Meeting resolve in favour of payment of a dividend of SEK 7.25 per share.
+The dividend amount will be divided into two payments, of SEK 3.75 and SEK 3.50, respectively.
+Friday, 20 March 2020 and Friday, 18 September 2020 have been proposed as the record dates for entitlement to the dividend.
+With the specified record dates, dividends are expected to be paid out on Wednesday, 25 March and Wednesday, 23 September 2020.
+The last day for trading in the Company’s stock including the right to the first dividend payment is Wednesday, 18 March 2020, and with respect to the second dividend payment, Wednesday, 16 September 2020.

-The proposed dividend amounts to a total of SEK 1,466,462,984.
-The amount indicated is calculated on the total number of shares in the Company less the Company’s holding of treasury shares.
+The proposed dividend amounts to a total of SEK 1,517,415,662.
+This amount is calculated on the total number of shares in the Company less the Company’s holding of treasury shares on the date of this notice.
+This holding will change before the second record date, partly owing to grants under LTIP 2017 and partly owing to the proposal for a long-term incentive programme in this notice, if it is adopted.
 The Board proposes that the remaining profits be carried forward.

-The Nominating Committee proposes that the number of AGM-elected directors shall be seven (7) without any deputies.
+- the number of AGM-elected directors shall be eight (8) without any deputies, and that

 The Nominating Committee proposes that the following fees be paid to directors and the auditor: